qualisign/optipulse.github.io/whitepaper.md

 Most aspects of this idea haven't achieved finality, though the above seems to be a good starting point.
 Open discussion between experts across various fields will be needed to design and build this app as well as form a business that can support it.

-A prototype is being build and is available for viewing at:
+Check out the prototype (under construction):
 <https://optipulse.github.io>

-Needless to say, this is only for the sake of illustration, and it only represent an early stage of the front-end.
+Needless to say, this is only for the sake of illustration and only represents an early stage of the front-end.
 It isn't able to handle transactions yet.

 This whitepaper includes the following sections:
 -   1. a section explaining theoretical background knowledge of relevant technologies